 Some Amazon Echo speakers ‚ÄĒ specifically the Amazon Echo Plus and the Amazon Echo Show ‚ÄĒ can work as Zigbee hubs.
 If you've already got one of these speaker models set up, new Hue bulbs can be added through Alexa and the Philips Hue skill.

-Make sure your Hue bulbs are connected and powered on, then head into the Alexa app for Android and iOS (which you should have already installed when setting up your Echo).
+Make sure your Hue bulbs are connected and powered on, then head into the Alexa app (which you should have already installed when setting up your Echo).
 Select Devices, then the Plus button, then Add Device.
 After a few seconds of searching, your Hue lights should be detected and added.

 If you prefer you can use a voice command instead: say "Alexa, find my devices" and your Echo Plus or Echo Show will scan your house for compatible Hue bulbs.
 However you add the Hue bulbs, once they're connected you can control them through the Alexa app or via your voice, with commands like "Alexa, turn the bedroom lights off".